RODA/DialogCreator/DialogCreator.md

 - For simple getters/setters (getValue/setValue), if a name is not found, reads return `null` (or a safe default) and writes are ignored.
 - For event-related or selection operations (on, select), using an unknown element will throw a SyntaxError and show the error overlay in Preview.

-Common patterns you can copy/paste:
+Common patterns that can be used:

 1. Show the input's value in a label on change